ilyarmnzhdn/dartracklist/README.md

 1. SwiftyJSON ``` https://github.com/SwiftyJSON/SwiftyJSON ```
 2. Alamofire ``` https://github.com/Alamofire/Alamofire ```

-### general info
+### faq
+Q: In which language written this project?
-Writeen in Swift 4
+A: Swift 4
+Q: Which version of iOS?
-iOS 11
+A: iOS 11
-Tested on iPhone 6 Plus
+Q: In which devices tested this project?
+A: Hardware (iPhone 6 Plus), simulator (all version of iPhone).
+Q: Does support iPad?
+A: No.